ZTStew/JAVA-GuessALetter-CMIS/README.md

 | - - - - - |

-Program is a short game that prompt the user to enter a letter of the alphabet a and is then informed as to if they got the value, were too high or too low.
+Short game where a letter is randomly generated and then the user is prompted to guess the letter.
+If they don't guess it, they are told if they were to high or too low.
+If they do the game ends and the user is asked if they would like to play again.